na-na-hi/renget/archive/iftod.md

 \>She spreads her legs wider, sharp, long, attractive talons that would catch any male wyvern's eye flex in the air while she waits for her chosen to court her
 \>The hunter's trained mind quickly recovers from his shock and makes the most logical decision, pulling an item from his bag and throwing it to the ground in a puff of smoke
 \>His Wingdrake appears suddenly, and the hunter catches it's dangling lanyard, returning to Astera to vomit and vow never to return to the Coral Highlands
-\>The Legiana watches the Wingdrake and her potential mate disappear over the horizon with sadness; dejectedly, she returns to curl up in her nest, alone
+\>The Legiana watches the Wingdrake and her potential mate disappear over the horizon with sadness; dejectedly, she returns to curl up in her nest, alone%%
 Logical decisions lead to unloved monsters, and we wouldn't want that, right?

 ---